K-JC/drf-foodies-api/README.md

 I then installed the npm packages required for developing with React using the following command "npm install".
 I moved back to the root directory of my project with the following command "cd ..".
 I then opened the package.json file in the frontend directory, and at the bottom of the file I added a new key to the JSON object.
 This will allow the preview to run within my development environment proxy localhost 8000, I then opened the axiosDefaults.js file and commented out the baseURL setting.
 To ensure that the API’s routes do not clash with the React application’s routes when the project is deployed I needed to set a new path for the API routes in the server and the baseURL.
 In my env.py file, I made the following changes:
-Commented out the DEV environment variable.
+Comment out the DEV environment variable.
 Add a new key DEBUG with a value of ‘1’
 Add a new key ALLOWED_HOST with the value of my development environment URL Add a new key CLIENT_ORIGIN with the value of my development environment URL